You might be asking, “Will I get my bail money back?”

-Getting your bail money back hinges on whether or not you meet the requirements of the court.
+Getting your bail money back hinges on whether you meet the requirements of the court.

 Note: If you are wondering if you get your bail premium back, then the answer is no. Your bail bond premium (what you pay to your bail bond agency for their services) is non-refundable.